Why You Shouldn’t Invest in Qatar

 With GDP forecasted to increase by just 2% this year, Qatar’s economic prospects pale against emerging countries further into East and Southeast Asia.

-Any decline in oil revenue hampers Qatar’s ability to invest in emerging sectors, and the country doesn’t offer any unique advantages to foreign investors beyond its proximity to other Gulf states.
+Any decline in oil revenue hampers Qatar’s ability to invest in emerging sectors, and Doha doesn’t offer many unique advantages to foreign investors beyond its close proximity to other Gulf states.

 Savvy investors will consider markets with a greater variety of growth drivers and fewer ownership barriers.
 Don’t be lured in by fool’s gold in the Qatari desert.